tonygilkerson/ckad/practice-questions/question.md

 / #
 ```

-### Question 12

-Create a pod with an `nginx` container exposed on port `80`.
+### Create a pod with an `nginx` container exposed on port `80`.
 Add a `busybox` init container which downloads a page using `wget -O /work-dir/index.html http://neverssl.com/online`.
 Make a volume of type `emptyDir` and mount it in both containers.
 For the `nginx` container, mount it on `/usr/share/nginx/html` and for the init container, mount it on `/work-dir`.
 When done, get the IP of the created pod and create a `busybox` pod and run `wget -O- <IP>`

-Answer:

 ```sh
 k run mywww --image=nginx --port=80 --dry-run=client -oyaml > mywww.yaml